Railway Management System ER Diagram

 ER Diagram Symbols:

-• Keys – is a technique to categorize data qualities.
+Keys are a technique to categorize data quality.
 It is used to organize ER diagrams and assist users in modeling their databases to ensure that they are efficient.
 This is also used to connect different tables in a database.

-– Primary Key: identifies a single entity instance which means a unique attribute or set of attributes.
+A primary key identifies a single entity instance, which means a unique attribute or set of attributes.

 Conclusion:

-ER (entity-relationship) diagram is only one of the diagrams used to design and develop the Railway Management System.
-Each of the diagrams you design and create will help you in presenting your ideas and impart your abilities.
+ER (entity-relationship) diagram is used to build and develop RMS.
+Your diagrams will help you present your ideas and skills.

 Related Articles: